JamieG-UK/VBA-Docs/api/PowerPoint.ExtraColors.md

 End With
 ```

-Use the [Add](PowerPoint.ExtraColors.Add.md)method to add an extra color.
+Use the [Add](PowerPoint.ExtraColors.Add.md) method to add an extra color.
 The following example adds an extra color to the active presentation (if the color hasn't already been added).